edwardsmith999/TTCF4LAMMPS/README.md

     mpiexec -n 4 python run_TTCF.py

 will divide the work over 4 processes.
+The example should run in about 10 minutes and gives the velocity profile for the case of SLLOD shearing flow.
+You can then adapt the script to your own example by changing the LAMMPS code as needed.
+The theory behind the TTCF and software is discussed below.

 Theory
 ------